 (Professor Ray Jones, Professor of Social Work, Faculty of Health, Social Care and Education,

-- Hear how to develop solid interpersonal skills and effective change management strategies
+- Hear case studies in how to develop solid interpersonal skills including negotiation and conflict resolution

 - Focus on 21st Century leadership: Meeting the leadership challenge and developing effective change management strategies